samhaswon/skin_segmentation/README.md

 Trying to figure out which model to use?
-Try looking at [mIoU](#miou) and [Inference Time](#inference-time) and choose the most accurate model within your computing environment.
+Try looking at [mIoU](#miou) and [Inference Time](#inference-time) and choose the most accurate model within your computing environment's budget.

 ## Traditional